 Lutheran Christians believe and teach that in the Sacrament of the Altar, the gifts of Christ's true body and blood are given to those who receive the bread and wine.
 In this sacrament, Christ's people receive forgiveness of sins, strength for our journey of faith, and a foretaste of the heavenly banquet.
 All who have been baptized into Christ's death and resurrection, and who trust His words that these gifts are given and shed for you for the forgiveness of sins are invited to receive the Sacrament.
 (Glasses of white grape juice are placed at the center of each individual glass tray to those unable to consume wine.)

 Young children who do not receive the Sacrament may come forward for a blessing, crossing their arms over their chest to indicate they will not receive Communion.
-Children in the 5th Grade (or at least 10 years old) may attend the Early Communion class offered each spring.
+Children in the 5th Grade (or at least 10 years old) may attend the First Communion class offered each spring.

 Questions for your Communion preparation: